Digital Aesthetics: art, narrative, and games

 Objectives and Content

-This course provides a basis for understanding creative and aesthetic aspects of digital culture production.
-We focus on cultural artifacts that are created via digital means.
-The class is comprised of approximately a 50/50 split of theoretical and practice-based work with intensive practical workshops taking place two or three times over the semester.
-Within the framework of digital aesthetics studies, students in the course will learn to analyze contemporary digital artifacts, both structurally, and as text, images, and events.
-Traditional conceptions of genre and categories of cultural artifact, such as art object, performance, novel, poem, and game are undergoing redefinition in the context of digital culture.
-New genres of cultural artifacts are emerging, which require new models of textual analysis specific to the computational media and network context in which these artifacts are produced and distributed.
+This course will provide an introduction to genres of cultural artifacts particular to the network and the computer, specifically computer and network art, electronic literature, and computer games.
+Traditional conceptions of genre and categories of cultural artifact, such as art object, performance, novel, poem, and game are undergoing redefinition in the context of digital culture, and new genres of cultural artifacts are emerging, which require new models of textual analysis specific to the computational media and network context in which these artifacts are produced and distributed.
 DIKULT103 provides an overview of these emerging genres, and an introduction to the models of academic discourse and analysis particular to them.
+Students in the course will learn to analyze contemporary digital artifacts on a textual and structural basis, within the general framework of genre studies.

 Learning Outcomes

-After taking the course the candidate should have knowledge
+After taking the course the student should have:

-• of contemporary genres within digital and network-based art practice, electronic literature and
+- knowledge of contemporary genres within digital and network-based art practice, electronic literature and computer games

-• apply aesthetic, narratological and ludological concepts in the analysis of digital works;
+- Apply narratological and ludological concepts in the analysis of digital works

 Level of Study